YWangatTUD/Slot-VAE/README.md

 # **Slot-VAE: Object-Centric Compositional Image Generation with Slot Attention**

-## **We propose Slot-VAE, an generative approach that discovers compositional concepts from images with slot attention and reuses them for compositional image generation.**
+## **We propose Slot-VAE, a compositional generative model that discovers compositional concepts from images with slot attention and reuses them for compositional image generation.**
 ![](/slot-vae_overview.png)

 [Slot-VAE: Object-Centric Scene Generation with Slot Attention](https://arxiv.org/abs/2306.06997)